 And he is going to try to answer these questions while also maintaining this assumption:

 - Justice in the city is the same as it is in the individual soul.

 Can he keep all five balls in the air?
 He comes surprisingly close!
 Plato is awesome.

-In today’s class, I summarized the readings from Books II and III and said a bit about the selection and education of the guardians.
+In today’s class, I summarized the readings from Books II and III.
 Then we discussed the first part of Book IV.

 A split among the virtues

 The good city would have the four virtues of wisdom, courage, moderation, and justice.
 It has the first two virtues because of the roles played by the different classes.
 For instance, the city is wise because it is ruled by the class that knows the most about what is good and is the most dedicated to the city: the guardians.
 And it is courageous because the auxiliaries are in charge of their defense.

 Note that the city is not courageous because everyone is courageous; it’s only the auxiliaries who are courageous (see 429b).
 Nor is the city wise because everyone is wise (428e).
 The city has these qualities because a particular class plays its role: the guardians run the city and the auxiliaries defend it.
 These virtues follow what I called the predominant part rule: the city has virtue V because the relevant predominant part of the city has the virtue V.